guanhonly/simple-trajectory-compressor/README.md

 median of compression rate: 10.643147359032803 %
 ```
 The mean and median of compression rates is about 10% in this experiment.
 It can be concluded that, polyline encoding
-algorithm is a good compression algorithm for trajectory data.
+algorithm is an excellent compression algorithm for trajectory data.